468910/nativeadslib-ios/README.md

 ## Author

 Pocket Media Tech Team, [support@pocketmedia.mobi](mailto:support@pocketmedia.mobi).
-Feel free to contact us for any suggestion improvements you might have.
+Feel free to contact us for any suggestion improvements, doubts or questions you might have.
+We will also assist you with the implementation.

 We work for you, we want you to be able to implement the ads in 5 minutes and start monetizing your audience with a totally native and tailored experience!
 Tell us what you are missing, what else you need our library to make for you - and it will happen.